Mlaiel/iacherie/microservices/testing_services/README.md

 **📋 Status:** READY FOR ENTERPRISE QA TEAM
 **🎯 Compliance:** 100% TESTING STANDARDS + ENTERPRISE PATTERNS

-**© FAHED MLAIEL 2024-2025 - AINFLUE TESTING SERVICES ENTERPRISE**
+**© FAHED MLAIEL 2024-2025 - IACHERIE TESTING SERVICES ENTERPRISE**
 **🔒 PROTECTED INTELLECTUAL PROPERTY - ALL RIGHTS RESERVED**
 **⚠️ CONFIDENTIAL ARCHITECTURE - ENTERPRISE USE ONLY**

-*This module constitutes the enterprise testing infrastructure for the complete Ainflue workflow and serves as the official quality assurance reference for distributed services.
+*This module constitutes the enterprise testing infrastructure for the complete IA Chérie workflow and serves as the official quality assurance reference for distributed services.
 Any modification requires written approval from the Lead Architect.*

 ---